 In general dimensions, the weak compactness theory of Ricci flows has been developed under the additional assumption of a uniform scalar curvature bound; see, for instance, \cite{chen2012space, tianzhang16, chen2017space, chen2020space, bamler2018convergence}.
-In the case of K\"ahler Ricci flow on Fano manifolds, this scalar curvature bound is automatic due to Perelman’s crucial estimate \cite{sesumtian08}.
-These weak compactness theories focus on the convergence of the time-slices of Ricci flows in the Gromov--Hausdorff sense.
-A key observation under the scalar curvature bound is that the distance functions at different time-slices are mutually comparable; see \cite[Lemma 4.21]{chen2020space} and \cite[Theorem 1.1]{bamler2017heat}.
-Consequently, the weak compactness theory implies that the time-slices converge in the Gromov--Hausdorff sense to a singular metric space, whose singular set has codimension at least 4.
-Moreover, in \cite{chen2020space} (see also \cite{bamler2018convergence}), the authors further established the convergence of Ricci flows as \textbf{spacetimes}—a perspective that already appeared in Perelman’s work.
+In the case of K\"ahler Ricci flow on Fano manifolds, this scalar curvature bound is automatic due to Perelman's crucial estimate \cite{sesumtian08}.
+These weak compactness theories focus on the convergence of the time slices of Ricci flows in the Gromov--Hausdorff sense.
+A key observation under the scalar curvature bound is that the distance functions at different time slices are mutually comparable; see \cite[Lemma 4.21]{chen2020space} and \cite[Theorem 1.1]{bamler2017heat}.
+Consequently, the weak compactness theory implies that the time slices converge in the Gromov--Hausdorff sense to a singular metric space, whose singular set has codimension at least 4.
+Moreover, in \cite{chen2020space} (see also \cite{bamler2018convergence}), the authors further established the convergence of Ricci flows as \textbf{spacetimes}---a perspective that already appeared in Perelman's work.

-The convergence theory of Ricci flows can be viewed as a natural generalization of the convergence theory for Einstein manifolds, developed by Cheeger, Colding, Naber and others; see \cite{cheeger1997structure, cheeger2013lower, cheeger2015regularity}.
-However, in the case of general Ricci flows without any curvature assumptions, the lack of distance comparability prevents one from establishing Gromov--Hausdorff convergence for individual time-slices.
+The convergence theory of Ricci flows can be viewed as a natural generalization of the convergence theory for Einstein manifolds, developed by Cheeger, Colding, Naber, and others; see \cite{cheeger1997structure, cheeger2013lower, cheeger2015regularity}.
+However, in the case of general Ricci flows without any curvature assumptions, the lack of distance comparability prevents one from establishing Gromov--Hausdorff convergence for individual time slices.